mtlynch/mtlynch.io/content/notes/nix-dev-environment/index.md

 ## Creating a simple Nix development environment

-I'm going to use Debian 11 for this tutorial, but anything should work.
+To demonstrate how Nix development environments work, I'm going to start with a Debian 11 system with nothing installed.

 ### Install Nix